monday.com vs ClickUp vs Smartsheet for Task Management Without Virtual Assistants 2026

 Which Platform Offers the Best Value for Small to Mid-Sized B2B Agencies?

 ClickUp provides the strongest price-to-capability ratio for agencies replacing virtual assistant work, with the Unlimited plan at $10/user/month (monthly billing) or $7/user/month (annual contract).
-For a 3-person consulting team, that's $30/month with Brain AI included in Business tier ($19/user/month monthly, $12/user/month annual).
+For a 3-person consulting team, that's $30/month with Brain AI included in Business tier ($17/user/month monthly or $12/user/month annually).

 For the same 3-person team: